coolaj86/cartegan/README.md

 Downloading from a custom source
 ===

-    If you want to test one of the other providers
+    If you have your own provider that you would like to use for the commandline tool, edit `strategies.js` (likely in `/usr/local/lib/node_modules/crategan/lib/strategies.js`)